 Special event revenue is comprised of an exchange element based on the value of benefits provided, and a contribution element for the difference between the total cost to attend the event and the exchange element.
-The foundation recognizes the exchange portion of the cost to attend the event at the time the event takes place and the contribution portion immediately.
-Revenue recognized from special events totaled approximately \$9,200 (exchange element) which is included in the special events line of the statement of activities and \$217,000 (contribution element) which is included in the contributions line, respectively, of the statement of activities for the year ended June 30, 2021.
-Revenue recognized from special events totaled approximately \$34,000 (exchange element), which is included in the special events line of the statement of activities and \$157,000 (contribution element) of which approximately \$145,000 and \$12,000 is included in the contributions and gifts in-kind lines, respectively, of the statement of activities for the year ended June 30, 2020.
+The Foundation recognizes the exchange portion of the cost to attend the event at the time the event takes place and the contribution portion immediately.
+Revenue recognized from special events totaled approximately \$9,300 (exchange element) which is included in the special events line of the statement of activities and \$287,000 (contribution element) which is included in the contributions line, respectively, of the statement of activities for the year ended June 30, 2022.
+Revenue recognized from special events totaled approximately \$9,200 (exchange element), which is included in the special events line of the statement of activities and \$217,000 (contribution element) which is included in the contributions of the statement of activities for the year ended June 30, 2021.

 The Foundation recognizes contributions when cash, securities or other assets; an unconditional promise to give; or a notification of a beneficial interest is received.
 Conditional promises to give - that is, those with a measurable performance or other barrier and a right of return - are not recognized until the conditions on which they depend have been met.
-Revenue recognized from contributions, including those from special events totaled approximately \$859,000 and \$694,000 for the years ended June 30, 2021 and 2020, respectively.
+Revenue recognized from contributions, including those from special events totaled approximately \$574,000 and \$859,000 for the years ended June 30, 2022 and 2021, respectively.